cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 A = [9, 2, 4, 6; -1, 3, 7, 0]
 ```

-When you create `A` in torch, we allocate 8-int memory chunk that's stores the values in the order we gave to it: `[9,2,4,6,-1,3,7,0]`.
-On the other hand, MATLAB will allocate the same 8-int memory chunk but store the values along the columns instead: `[9,-1,2,3,4,7,6,0]`.
+When you create `A` in torch, it allocates an 8-int memory chunk that stores the values in the order we gave them: `[9,2,4,6,-1,3,7,0]`.
+On the other hand, MATLAB allocates the same 8-int memory chunk but stores the values along the columns instead: `[9,-1,2,3,4,7,6,0]`.
 When we index `(i, j)` into torch and MATLAB (bless their souls for being 1-indexed), we obtain the same value:

 ```matlab
 % some MATLAB version that's 0-indexed, technically A(2, 3)